AntoineJT/AntoineJT/README.md

 ### Hi there 👋

-My name is Antoine Tournepiche, and I'm a french student in IT.
+My name is Antoine Tournepiche, and I'm a french IT developer.

-You can find some of my projects here, and a ton of fork too.
+You can find some of my projects here, and a ton of forks too.

-I love open source, that's why since I learned the existence of Hacktoberfest in 2019, I do some PRs in October to get their special limited t-shirt.

 #### Some stats about me